The Best Christmas Towns in America You Should Visit at Least Once

 North Pole, Alaska

 “Arizona’s Christmas City” earns its nickname with tons of events to celebrate the season in this western gem of a town.
-The Courthouse Lighting, preceded by the annual Christmas parade, illuminates the gorgeous historic building as well as over a hundred trees in the main square.
-Other events include a musical showcase, a Frontier Christmas celebration with treats and hot cider at Sharlot Hall Museum, and a huge Gingerbread Village.
-Find out the tricks for a picture-perfect gingerbread house.
+The Courthouse Lighting, preceded by the annual Christmas parade, illuminates the gorgeous historic building as well as more than a hundred trees in the main square.
+Other events include the annual musical showcase, a Frontier Christmas Carol performance at Sharlot Hall Museum and a DIY wreath-making workshop at Highlands Center for Natural History.

 Eureka Springs, Arkansas

 This historic Ozark mountain village celebrates Christmas the old-fashioned way.
-Its charming downtown shopping district offers unique boutiques, art galleries, and craft shops for one-of-a-kind gifts.
-Events include the Christmas Parade of Lights, a candlelight tour of Victorian homes decked out with seasonal decorations, and holiday concerts.
-Dress as St. Nick for the annual “Night of 1000 Santas” scavenger hunt.
-The 1886 Crescent Hotel gets into the holiday spirit with Christmas at the Crescent, featuring a Christmas Tree Forest of lit-up arbors on its 15-acre grounds, Brunch with Santa, holiday ghost stories, and more.
+Its charming downtown shopping district offers unique boutiques, art galleries and craft shops for one-of-a-kind gifts.
+Events include the Christmas Parade of Lights and a drive-through forest of more than 300 trees and nativity scenes leading to the 67-foot-tall Christ of the Ozarks statue.
+The 1886 Crescent Hotel gets into the holiday spirit with Christmas at the Crescent, featuring its own Christmas Tree Forest of lit-up arbors on its 15-acre grounds, plus sleigh rides, ice skating, s’mores around the campfire and more.

-With its mountain villages covered by fresh blankets of snow, Colorado has more than its share of Christmas towns, from Aspen, Breckinridge, and Telluride to Durango and Ouray.
-But our top pick is the ski town of Vail, with tons of events to celebrate the season.
-Vail Snow Days is a four-day festival of live music and even a bonfire; Vail Holidays presents two weeks of activities including a skating festival featuring Olympic and U.S. National skaters, a “holiday sweater” run, tree lighting, lantern walk, Victorian carolers, and an outdoor “ice theater” that projects movies while viewers sit on thrones of ice.
+With its mountain villages covered by fresh blankets of snow, Colorado has more than its share of the best Christmas towns, from Aspen and Breckinridge to Telluride, Durango and Ouray.
+But we most love the ski town of Vail, which has tons of events to celebrate the season.
+Vail Snow Days are back with a four-day festival of live music.
+Other holiday events include a tree lighting and lantern walk—and of course, tons of snowy activities in addition to skiing, such as snowshoeing, outdoor ice skating and even dog-sledding and snowmobiling nearby.

 New Castle, Delaware